lucidrains/egnn-pytorch/README.md

 ## EGNN - Pytorch (wip)

 Implementation of <a href="https://arxiv.org/abs/2102.09844v1">E(n)-Equivariant Graph Neural Networks</a>, in Pytorch.
 May be eventually used for Alphafold2 replication.
+This technique went for simple invariant features, and ended up beating out all previous methods (including SE3 Transformer and Lie Conv) in both accuracy and performance.

 ## Install